 All that remains today of the once mighty heavy cruiser is the prow section of the bow, on display at Battleship Cove, Fall River, Mass.

-From Operation Crossroads, Lest We Forget!
+Timeline from Operation Crossroads, Lest We Forget!
 An Eyewitness Account, Bikini Atomic Bomb Tests 1946 by William L. McGee with Sandra V. McGee.

 Available in Paperback & eBook